 My husband agrees that the flock is beautiful, but figures his newly washed car will be a target.
 He says my unwashed car is safe.
 He drives away quickly.
 There are droppings from the sky, but they are acorns and small branches that dislodge in the tumult.
 A large branch crashes to the ground, startling the flock, and they move on.

-The Starlings remind me of a stanza from “Fireflies,” a song by Owl City.
+Does”t this stanza from “Fireflies,” a song by Owl City, fit perfectly?

 “Cause they fill the open air